durbar2003/PDF-CI-Test/README.md

 # PDF-CI-Test
-CI Test for Parton Density Functions in LHAPDF to check the PDF Values
+CI Test for Parton Distribution Functions in LHAPDF to check the PDF Values